matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 Switching backends via `matplotlib.use` is now allowed by default, regardless of whether `matplotlib.pyplot` has been imported.
-If the user tries to switch from an already-started interactive backend to a different interactive backend, an ImportError will be raised.
+If the user tries to switch from an already-started interactive backend to a different interactive backend, an `ImportError` will be raised.

 mplot3d auto-registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 mplot3d is always registered by default now.
-It is not necessary to import
+It is no longer necessary to
-mplot3d to create 3d axes with ``fig.add_subplot(111, projection="3d")``.
+import mplot3d to create 3d axes with ``fig.add_subplot(111, projection="3d")``.

 Invalid points in PathCollections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~